It’s an American classic: the yard sale — and its variations, such as the tag sale, garage sale or the ever-popular

-But don’t make the mistake of thinking that a yard sale is nothing more than throwing your stuff out on the lawn and collecting cash.
-As with all events that involve currency changing hands, marketing and merchandising make a difference.
-If you’re interested in making some serious money, here are a few tips to make your next sale more successful.
+But don’t make the mistake of thinking a yard sale is nothing more than throwing your stuff out on the lawn and collecting cash.
+Marketing and merchandising make a difference.
+If you’re interested in making some serious money, following are some tips to make your next sale more successful.

 1. Start early

 The early bird gets the customers.
-Instead of starting your sale on Saturday morning, start on Friday and, if you have enough items left, hold it again on Saturday.
+Instead of starting your sale on a Saturday morning, start on a Friday.
+If you have enough items left, hold it again on Saturday.
 Plan on starting early: You’ll have bargain-seekers there at the crack of dawn.

 2. Gather sale items throughout the year

 3. Know the rules

-The last thing you want to do is drag all your stuff onto the lawn only to have a neighbor complain or someone from code enforcement drop by to stop the sale.
+Avoid dragging all your stuff onto the lawn only to have a neighbor complain, or someone from code enforcement drop by to stop the sale.
 Check the rules first.
 It’s rare for a permit or license to be required, but it’s possible.
 There are even neighborhoods where yard sales are not allowed at all.

 4. Don’t go it alone

-There are a few things in life best done alone, but holding a yard sale isn’t one of them.
+There are a few things in life you should do alone, but holding a yard sale isn’t one of them.
 The more people you involve and the more stuff you offer, the better the sale will be and the less you’ll have to do.
 Go door to door and get the whole block involved.